 BMC Provides a Separate, Isolated Clinic for Respiratory Symptoms

-Boulder Medical Center separates those with respiratory illnesses from those who are coming to our facilities for well visits, injuries, and other medical appointments.
+Boulder Medical Center separates those with respiratory illnesses from those who are coming to our facilities for well-visits, injuries, and other medical appointments.

-We optimize patient safety by separating well and sick visits at our other facilities by time of day.
+We optimize patient safety by separating well and sick visits at our other facilities by the time of day.

 Urgent Care at BMC-Broadway is Open